 This section is applicable if you installed the Full Distribution with a shared process engine.

 The following steps are required:

-- Upgrade Camunda Libraries and Applications inside the application server
+- Update Camunda Libraries and Applications inside the application server

 - Migrate custom Process Applications

-Before starting, make sure that you have downloaded the Camunda BPM 7.5 distribution for the application server you use.
-It contains the SQL scripts and libraries required for upgrade.
+Before starting, make sure that you have downloaded the Camunda Platform 7.5 distribution for the application server you use.
+It contains the SQL scripts and libraries required for update.
 This guide assumes you have unpacked the distribution to a path named

 Camunda Libraries and Applications